willayy/SNNPy/README.md

 #### Installation

+- Its recommended to build the SNNpy-test executable to test the software on your device before building the shared library files for the python module.
-- Its recommended to build the shared libraries for the python module from scrath using the CMake MakeFile
+- Build the shared libraries for the python module using CMake (recommended).

 #### This project was developed and tested using: